 The grant serves to promote student interest in sustainable development and is awarded by Dalarna University's Council for Sustainable Development (Råd för hållbar utveckling).

 Recipients of the award since 2018, the year it was established, are:

 The travel grant is intended for continued studies and professional development.

-The travel grant is intended for continue studies and professional development and will be awarded annually.
-The first grant will be awarded for a degree project published in the academic year 2017-2018.
-Students whose degree project is published in DiVA between September 1, 2017 and August 31, 2018 can enter to win the travel grant.
+The next grant will be awarded for a thesis published in the academic year 2022-2023: as such, students whose degree project is published in DiVA between September 1, 2022 and August 31, 2023 can submit their names for the award.

 Costs Covered by the Travel Grant

-The grant is for a trip within Sweden* of which the purpose is to develop competence and understanding in terms of sustainable development in a broad sense: for example, to take part in a seminar, to go on a field trip or to attend a course.
-The grant can cover personal costs such as course fee, transport, accommodation and literature.
-To receive the grant, you must be clear in your entry that it will be used for study-related purposes related to sustainable development.
-The study trip (or other choice) must begin at the latest by 2019.
+The grant is for a study trip within Sweden of which the purpose is to develop competence and understanding in terms of sustainable development in a broad sense: for example, to take part in a seminar, to go on a field trip or to attend a course.
+(Travel destinations outside Sweden may be considered after discussion with the Council for Sustainable Development.)

+The grant is for use by the winner only and can cover costs related to, for example, course fees, transport, accommodation and literature.
+To receive the grant, you must be clear in your entry that it will be used for study purposes related to sustainable development.
+The study trip must begin at the latest by 2024.

 As recipient of the award, you must submit a report (maximum 1 A-4 page) to the Council for Sustainable Development at the latest six months after your study trip ends.